 \subsubsection{Building the basis by orthogonalizing a sketch}

 The idea of the method proposed in~\cite{Balabanov2020} is that instead of orthogonalizing each new basis vector against all the previous basis vectors, one maintains a sketched version of the basis and orthogonalizes a sketch of the new vector against the sketch of the previous basis vectors.
 We now describe more precisely how the basis is constructed, and the procedure is summarized in Algorithm~\ref{alg:BG}.
 First of all we choose a sketch matrix $\Theta \in \R^{s \times n}$, for some $m < s \ll n$.
 At the $i$th step we build a new vector $w_i$ by multiplying $A$ with the last vector of the basis.
 We also keep a sketched version of the basis $S_{i-1} = \Theta V_{i-1}$.
-We compute the sketch $p_i := \Theta w_i$ and we perform one step of Gram-Schmidt orthogonalization on $ $ (which is a small matrix).
+We compute the sketch $p_i := \Theta w_i$, we perform one step of Gram-Schmidt orthogonalization on $ $ (which is a small matrix), and we denote by $S_i$ the resulting $s \times i$ matrix (which has orthonormal columns).
 We collect the corresponding coefficients $r_i$ in an upper triangular matrix $R$; see lines~\ref{line:beginGS}--\ref{line:endGS}.
 Then, we use these same coefficients to approximately orthogonalize the vector $w_i$ with respect to the previous vectors, by computing

 The vector $v_i$ is scaled in such a way that its sketched version has unit length, so that the sketched basis $S_i$ remains orthonormal.
 Under suitable assumptions on the sketch matrix $\Theta$, the basis $V_{m+1}$ obtained by Algorithm~\ref{alg:BG} is well-conditioned; see~\cite[Proposition 4.1]{Balabanov2020}.